telefonicaid/fiware-health/fiware-region-sanity-tests/doc/test_cases.rst

 * Test whether it is possible to deploy an instance, assign an allocated public IP and establish a SSH connection
-* Test whether it is possible to deploy an instance with a new network and connect to INTERNET (SNAT) without assigning a public IP
+* Test whether it is possible to deploy an instance with a new network and connect to the internet (SNAT) without assigning a public IP
+* Test whether it is possible to deploy an instance using the existing shared network and connect to the internet (SNAT) without assigning a public IP
-* Test whether it is possible to deploy an instance with new network and check that metadata service is working properly (PhoneHome service)
+* Test whether it is possible to deploy an instance with a new network and check that metadata service is working properly (PhoneHome service)
+* Test whether it is possible to deploy an instance using the exiting shared network and check that metadata service is working properly

 **Regions without an OpenStack network service**